permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

-  apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repos on the remote server checkout    Check out the contents of a remote repo to the local working directory clone       Clone a remote repo to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings objects     Manage the object store help        Help about any command init        Initialize a new repo in the working directory plan        Generate a plan of changes to apply to the remote repo based on the differences between the local and remote states pull        Fetch the latest changes from the remote repo and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote repos for tracking and interaction repo        Manage repo settings and operations validate    Validate the local state for consistency and correctness
+  apply       Apply the plan to the remote repo authn       Manage tenants and identities on the remote server authz       Manage repos on the remote server checkout    Check out the contents of a remote repository to the local working directory clone       Clone a remote repository to the local working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings objects     Manage the object store help        Help about any command init        Initialize a new repo in the working directory plan        Generate a plan of changes to apply to the remote repository based on the differences between the local and remote states pull        Fetch the latest changes from the remote repository and constructs the remote state. refresh     Scan source files in the current directory and synchronizes the local state remote      Manage remote repositories for tracking and interaction repo        Manage repo settings and operations validate    Validate the local state for consistency and correctness